Baddest Boy: Music video

 The accompanying music video for "Baddest Boy" was directed by Clarence Peters.
 It was uploaded to YouTube on July 18, 2012 and features cameo appearances from Shaydee, Niyola and DJ Xclusive.
 According to Nigeria Trends, the music video was shot in a private jet and hangar.

 Accolades

-The music video for the song was nominated for Most Gifted Duo/Group/Featuring Video at the 2013 Channel O Music Video Awards.
-The award ceremony was held at the Walter Sisulu Square, in Kliptown, Soweto on November 30, 2013.
+The music video for "Baddest Boy" was nominated for Most Gifted Duo/Group/Featuring Video at the 2013 Channel O Music Video Awards, which was held at the Walter Sisulu Square, in Kliptown, Soweto on November 30, 2013.
 "Baddest Boy" earned E.M.E acts a nomination for Best Collabo at The Headies 2013.